Blue Iris – Performance Optimization

 - Use resolution appropriate for the scene

-- Avoid unnecessary high-resolution streams on low-value areas
+- Avoid high resolution on low-priority areas

 Direct-to-Disk